Chart Color Schemes

 College Grove lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

+However, all factors including interstate migration and natural growth were positive contributors to the increase.
 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Anticipating future population dynamics, an above median population growth is projected for non-metropolitan areas, with College Grove expected to increase by 442 persons to 2041, reflecting a total increase of 25.4% over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilizes growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking ahead, an above median population growth is projected for non-metropolitan areas nationally.
+Based on aggregated SA2-level projections, the College Grove (SA2) is expected to increase by 442 persons to reach a total of 2,364 by 2041, reflecting an overall increase of approximately 25.2% over the 17-year period.

 Frequently Asked Questions - Population